 This means that CSS style rules allow you to position boxes on layers in addition to the normal rendering layer (layer 0).
 The Z position of each layer is expressed as an integer representing the stacking order for rendering.
 Greater numbers mean closer to the observer.
 Z position can be controlled with the CSS

-z-index appears extremely easy: a single property, assigned a single integer number, with an easy-to-understand behaviour.
+z-index appears extremely easy: a single property, assigned a single integer number, with an easy-to-understand behavior.
 However, when

 This article will try to explain those rules, with some simplification and several examples.